postsharp/Metalama.Documentation/content/conceptual/troubleshooting/creating-logs.md

 Execute the sequence of actions to be logged.

 > [!WARNING]
-> Logging is automatically disabled after specified amount of hours since the last modification of `diagnostics.json`.
-The time value is taken from `stopLoggingAfterHours` property set in `logging` section and defaults to 2 hours.
-You can edit the `diagnostics.json` to change the value.
+> Logging is automatically disabled after a specified number of hours since the last modification of `diagnostics.json`.
+The time value is taken from the `stopLoggingAfterHours` property set in the `logging` section and defaults to 2 hours.
+You can edit `diagnostics.json` to change the value.

 ## Step 5.
 Open the log file